Al-Ma'mun: al-Ma'mun's reign

 In 832, al-Ma'mun led a large army into Egypt to put down the last great Bashmurite revolt.

-While there he ordered the breaching of the Great Pyramid of Giza looking for knowledge and treasure.
-He entered the pyramid by tunneling into the Great Pyramid near where tradition located the original entrance.
-The resulting passage, which was later named the "Robbers' Tunnel" is the path along which tourists enter the pyramid today.
+Scientific efforts

+Al-Ma'mun conducted several astronomical and geological operations.
+To support his scientific efforts, al-Ma'mun built the first observatory in round city of Baghdad and subsequent observatories were built in other Abbasid cities.
+Al-Ma'mun was assisted by several geographer, astronomer and mathematicians from the House of Wisdom.
+One of these scholars was Sind ibn 'Alī, a Jewish convert to Islam who contributed to early Islamic astronomy.
+He participated in translating and adapting Indian astronomical tables into what became known as the Zīj al-Sindhind, and was also credited with constructing astronomical instruments and possibly overseeing the building of a kanīsa, interpreted by some sources as either an observatory or a synagogue.

+Around 830 CE, al-Ma'mun commissioned a group of astronomers and geographers to measure the arc from Tadmur (Palmyra) to Raqqa.
+They found that the two cities were separated by one degree of latitude and the corresponding meridian arc distance was 66 2/3 Arab miles and thus they calculated the circumference of the Earth.
+This calculation attempt was to achieve the measurement of al-Ma'mun's arc.
+Using these measurements, they managed to get the circumference of the Earth to be 40,007 km.
+This calculation is one of the most accurate medieval calculations, the result of which is close to the modern calculation of the Earth's circumference.

 Personal characteristics

 Al-Tabari (v.
 32, p.
-231) describes al-Ma'mun as of average height, light complexion, handsome and having a long beard losing its dark colour as he aged.
-He relates anecdotes concerning the caliph's ability to speak concisely and eloquently without preparation, his generosity, his respect for Muhammad and religion, his sense of moderation, justice and his love of poetry and his insatiable passion for physical intimacy.
+231) describes al-Ma'mun as of average height, light complexion, handsome and having a long beard that lost its dark colour as he aged.
+He relates anecdotes concerning the caliph's ability to speak concisely and eloquently without preparation, his generosity, his respect for Muhammad and religion, his sense of moderation, justice, his love of poetry and his insatiable passion for physical intimacy.

 Ibn Abd Rabbih in his Unique Necklace (al-'iqd al-Farid), probably drawing on earlier sources, makes a similar description of al-Ma'mun, whom he described as of light complexion and having slightly blond hair, a long thin beard, and a narrow forehead.